GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Distribution Final Form" is explicitly implied for every final form of this project, this includes, but is not limited to, it's finished form (such as binaries, executables, compiled forms, etc.), and it's remote form (such as a website, hosted, cloud, as a service versions, or live service versions).
 This provision explicitly doesn't allow distribution in the raw forms (such as source code).

+"Raw forms" being any forms that the customer, consumer, end user, or entity can use to build another form, usually the finished form.

+"Finished forms" being any forms that are given to the customer, consumer, end user, or entity in their entire, full, or complete forms.

+"Remote forms" being any forms that provide a customer, consumer, end user, or entity access, without necessarily giving the full work in a complete physical, digital, or other form.

 This also specifically includes having **multiple** users of the project.
 Such as a piece of hosted software that multiple users connect to over networks.

+Unless the "Network Use Is Distribution" special provision is explicitly granted being "over a network" does not count as "Distribution" in regards to the "Disclose Source" and "License and Copyright Notice" provisions.
+Meaning that any "over a network" are not be subject to the "Disclose Source" and "License and Copyright Notice" provisions if the "Network Use Is Distribution" special provision is not explicitly granted.

+<h3 id="Upgradability">Upgradability</h3>

+"Upgradability" means that in the event that a new version of this license is released by the same person, foundation, or company that authored it the project has the choice, but are not required, to change or upgrade the license of this project to the new version.

+In order to upgrade the license all copyright owners must agree to upgrade the version of the license, unless they've all agreed on another way to decide, such as a majority vote, an agreed upon lead decision maker of the project, or all contributors having a Contributor License Agreement with the project.

+<h3 id="DL">Dual-Licensing</h3>

+"Dual-Licensing" means that it is possible to release this project under two differing licenses and versions.
+Such as an Community version and a Commercial version.

+In order to for dual-licensing to be enacted all copyright owners must agree to the dual-licensing and what licenses to use or change to, unless they've all agreed on another way to decide, such as a majority vote, an agreed upon lead decision maker of the project, or all contributors having a Contributor License Agreement with the project.

 <h3 id="Disclose_Source">Disclose Source</h3>